MrDamiAde/flask-k8s-demo/README.md

 # 🐳 Flask App in Kubernetes (flask-k8s-demo)

 This is a minimal Flask app deployed in Kubernetes using raw YAML files.
-I built this to practise container orchestration using Kubernetes concepts like **Pods**, **Services**, and **Deployments** — all run locally using Minikube.
+I built this to practise container orchestration using Kubernetes concepts like **Pods**, **Services**, and **Deployments**.
+This all runs locally using Minikube.

 ---